andressaneumann/HotelFinder/README.md

 * Services

 In the services folder we have the Hotel Best Option Searcher class.
 Is where we have all the logic concerning the hotel search.
-There we have all the funcions and validations needed to get to the result.
+There we have all the funcions and validations needed to get to the correct output.